Xic Graphical Editor

 With powerful and highly efficient geometric manipulation and measurement, layer synthesis, hierarchy management and format conversion capabilities, not to mention DRC, extraction, and a host of other capabilities, Xic may well be the engine for the custom tool you envision.
 Use of Xic instead of developing custom software is a no-brainer.
 Whiteley Research will work with you.
 If you need a special feature or hook, and the request is reasonable, you'll get it.
 Much of the existing interface has been developed in response to customer requests.

-Hard copy support is available for a variety of printers and file formats, including Postscript (mono and color), Versatec (mono and color), HP laser, and HPGL.
+Hard copy support is available for a variety of printers and file formats, including Postscript (mono and color), HP laser, and HPGL.
 Export to all popular image formats is available.

-In physical mode, design rule checking can be performed as each new object is created of modified.
-The philosophy of Xic is that it is never in the user's best interest to "cheat" in the enforcement of design rules, yet there may be times when a given rule is not appropriate, and a modified rule should be used.
-Following this philosophy, the user is given complete control over the design rules, which can be edited, disabled, or rules added interactively.
+In physical mode, design rule checking can be performed as each new object is created or modified.
+The user is given complete control over the design rules, which can be edited, disabled, or rules added interactively.
 The user can initiate batch mode design rule checking over a given area or over a complete cell in the foreground or background.
 Design rule checking is performed over a pseudo-flat internal representation of the layout, so that physical rules are checked without any constraint based on which subcells contain the geometry.

 Xic has an extraction menu which allows netlist and parameter extraction from physical data, and layout vs. schematic (LVS) checking to ensure error-free designs.
 A unique "paths" command highlights all objects electrically connected to a selected conducting object.
 Internal algorithms provide extraction of resistance, capacitance, inductance, and transmission line parameters (assuming microstripline geometry), and extraction of arbitrary device types as defined in the technology file.
 Xic can build or update a working schematic from a physical layout or a SPICE file.
-Xic contains an interface to special versions of the FastCap/FastHenry programs, and a partitioning editor, allowing capacitance, resistance, and inductance to be extracted with these tools.
+Xic contains an interface to the FasterCap program from FastFieldSolvers.com for three-dimensional capacitance extraction, as well as to the open-source FastCap and FastHenry programs, the latter for three-dimensional inductance extraction.

 Default SPICE interface support is provided for a wide variety of devices, even Josephson junctions.
 Additional devices and subcircuits can easily be added by the user, or changes can be made to existing devices, by editing a single text file.
 Xic also provides a high-powered model library search engine compatible with any SPICE format model or subcircuit library files, such as those provided by semiconductor manufacturers.